-Notable graduates of this course include:
+Selected graduates of this course include:

 Lucy Cullingford (2005) Dance Repetiteur on Matilda The Musical, which won Best Choreography at the 2012 Olivier Awards.
 Movement director on the Broadway production of Constellations, starring Jake Gyllenhaal (2014).

-Natasha Koechl (2013) is associate professor at the University of Saskatchewan, Canada, and also has worked as Assistant Director and Movement Coach on the Canadian Premier of The Kite Runner at Theatre Calgary and the Citadel Theatre, Edmonton.
+Natasha Koechl (2005) is associate professor at the University of Saskatchewan, Canada, and also has worked as Assistant Director and Movement Coach on the Canadian Premier of The Kite Runner at Theatre Calgary and the Citadel Theatre, Edmonton.